timjogorman/RicherEventDescription/guidelines.md

 #### Entity Features - Polarity and Modality

-The majority of ENTITYs will be of the polarity POS for "positive," meaning that they are actual entities.
+The majority of ENTITYs will be of the polarity POS for "positive", meaning that they are actual entities.
 This is the default value.
 You will occasionally find purpose to mark an ENTITY of a NEG polarity, indicating that the ENTITY does not exist.